department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/design/scheduling-channels-touchpoints.md

 [This Mural](https://app.mural.co/t/adhoccorporateworkspace2583/m/adhoccorporateworkspace2583/1631052267269/a0bd249352ab8b1c655ce47c01c52eddd7f2c82e?sender=ub08ff1d80ee7bd38d6c02354) captures a high-level overview of how each touchpoint helps Veterans complete these tasks.

 Touchpoints are organized by the channels through which they can be accessed.
+Quotes from relevant research are included to help provide context around Veteran attitudes.

 ## CH: In person